jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="object-selections" %}

+By using `datatype: object` in combination with [`disable others`], you can create questions that either set the attributes of an object or set the object equal to another object.

+{% include demo-side-by-side.html demo="someone-already-mentioned" %}

+In this example, if the gardener and the cook are the same person, the interview effectively does the following in [Python]:

+{% highlight python %}
+gardener = cook
+{% endhighlight %}

+Please note that `datatype: object` cannot be used with [the `generic object` modifier](#generic) if the variable being set is `x`.

 <a name="object_radio"></a>`datatype: object_radio` is like `datatype:
 object`, except the user interface uses radio buttons rather than a pull-down list.